major/ansible-mailgun/README.md

 * _mailgun_username_ - your Mailgun SMTP username
 * _mailgun_password_ - your Mailgun SMTP password
+* _smtp.mailgun.org_ - the Mailgun SMTP, default is smtp.mailgun.org, for EU use smtp.eu.mailgun.org

 **Please note:** This is your SMTP username/password combination, not the credentials you use to access the Mailgun dashboard on the website.
 The SMTP